sonic-net/SONiC/doc/mpls/MPLS_hld.md

 MPLS design will not affect warmboot or fastboot design.

 ### Restrictions/Limitations
-In this document, MPLS support is only for static lsp route support.
+In this document, MPLS support is only for static LSP route support.
 The scope of routing stack supporting dynamic creation of MPLS tunnel is not in the design.

 ### Testing Requirements/Design
-Using external routing controller to set up static lsp route for push/pop/swap operation on MPLS traffic and verify traffic is passing.
+Using external routing controller to set up static LSP route for push/pop/swap operation on MPLS traffic and verify traffic is passing.

 #### Unit Test cases
-- Using Juniper cRPD set push operation lsp, observe ip traffic goes through router and egress side will have MPLS format with correct label.
+- Using Juniper cRPD set push operation LSP, observe ip traffic goes through router and egress side will have MPLS format with correct label.
-- Using Juniper cRPD set pop operation lsp, observe mpls with single label traffic goes through router and egress side will have IP packets.
+- Using Juniper cRPD set pop operation LSP, observe mpls with single label traffic goes through router and egress side will have IP packets.
-- Using Juniper cRPD set swap operation lsp, observe mpls traffic goes through router and egress side will have MPLS format with different label.
+- Using Juniper cRPD set swap operation LSP, observe mpls traffic goes through router and egress side will have MPLS format with different label.
 #### System Test cases
 Not available
 ### Open/Action items - if any